spastranas/GroupProject/README.md

-# GroupProject
+# Analysis of the World Happines Report 2018

-Analysis of the World Happines Report 2018
+Repository definitions:

 Folders:
 Resources : contains the Happiness report and datasets required to analize and merge other datasets.